dhruvbpatel/DL_with_pytorch/README.md

 -  Here is the brief of the course : [https://sites.google.com/udacity.com/secureprivateai-challenge/](https://sites.google.com/udacity.com/secureprivateai-challenge/)

 ## Note:
- - All the code uploaded here is in format of .ipynb , it is advised to use Jupyter Notebooks for editing .
+ - All the code uploaded here are in both .py and .ipynb (notebook) format, it is advised to use Jupyter Notebooks for editing .
  - I recommend you to install Anaconda Distribution and use Jupyter Notebooks for working with these notebooks.
  - If you are working offline with these notebooks , please install necessary packages and libraries  for uninterrupted experience:
 	 - **Numpy** (ignore if you have Installed Anaconda )